syncfusion-content/uwp-docs/uwp/SfNumericTextBox/Number-Formatting.md

 Default Value of FormatString is N.

-The following code sample shows how to diplay numeric text with currency format.
+The following code sample shows how to display numeric text with currency format.

 {% highlight html %}